asagilmore/MinecraftSplitscreenSteamdeck/README.md

 # Patch
-The original code uses a hardcoded link for PollyMC, which has broken.
+The original code uses a hardcoded link for PollyMC, which has gone down.

 I have updated the code to pull the latest release of PollyMC, though compatibility may break with future updates.

-The hardcoded branch uses a fixed PollyMC version, from the main PollyMC github, which should exist for a while.
+The locked-version branch uses a fixed PollyMC link, from the main PollyMC github, which should exist for a while.

 # Minecraft Splitscreen Steam Deck & Linux Installer